Peter Mathias: Academic career

 He was elected a Research Fellow at Jesus College, Cambridge, when he published his first book on the brewing industry in England.
 The manuscript described the importance of the technical aspects of brewing and manufacturing to the developing of the industry as a whole.
 Mathias then went out to complete a textbook on the history of industrialisation in Britain, The First Industrial Nation (1969).

 He was fellow of Queens' College, Cambridge, from 1955 to 1968, and later an Honorary Fellow from 1987.
 He was Chichele Professor of Economic History at the University of Oxford and fellow of All Souls College, Oxford.
 There, he was editor of the Cambridge Economic History of Europe and co-founded of The Journal of European Economic History.
 He left Oxford to become master of Downing College, Cambridge, from 1987 to 1995.

 Outside of research and teaching, Mathias contributed to the academic community with his positions at the Economic History Society (EHS) and the International Economic History Association (IEHA).
 He joined the former in his final year of undergraduate work at Cambridge.
 He continued to work for the EHS as Reviews Editor, Assistant Editor (1955–), Treasurer (1968–88), and President (1989–92).
-Meanwhile, the IEHA emerged from conferences at the University of Stockholm, but expanded in the 1960s.
+Meanwhile, the IEHA emerged from conferences at the Stockholm University, but expanded in the 1960s.
 Mathias also became a member of the Datini Institute in Prato, Italy in 1967, under the direction of Fernand Braudel and Federigo Melis.